Jacobchestnut16/Jelly-Stat/readme.md

-# Film Finder
+# Jelly-Stat
-Film Finder is an extension app designed to improve the Trakt experience by enhancing recommendations and analytics.
+Jelly-Stat is an extension app designed to improve the Trakt experience by enhancing recommendations and analytics.
 It integrates TMDB to counterbalance Trakt’s tendency to deliver repetitive or poorly rated recommendations.
 Instead of the common "flat curve" where the same shows or movies are repeated, Film Finder diversifies and plans to personalizes content discovery.

 ## Features
 * Recommended → Personalized picks tailored to the user.
-* Upcoming → Movies and shows scheduled but not yet released.
+* Trending → Movies and shows trending.
-* Underrated → Highly rated titles with low watch counts.
-* Similar → Content related to a given movie or show.
-* History → Full watch log tracking via trakt.
-* Analytics → Aggregated statistics (average ratings, completion %, * binge patterns).
-* Curated → Pulls recommendations across all watchlists (3–6 per film * based on ratings).
 ## Planned Enhancements
-* Fetch top-rated films for each user.
 * Improved recommendation filters with rating and watch-count thresholds.
-* Fallback logic for short lists (random drops if <10 items).
 * Combined multi-watchlist recommendations with rating-based prioritization.
-* Considerations for list shortening (e.g., newest, most popular, oldest).
-* Docker setup to simplify configuration and deployment.
+* Jellyfin + Jellyseerr intigration
+* ADR (Automatic Disc Ripper) intigration
 ___
 # Setup
 Create a .env or copy the example.env to .env file at:`config/.env`